ARC/Gardner & Gardner Communications Internship Program

 - The internship will be 10-12 weeks long.

 - Student intern applications will close Feb.
-15, 2020.
-The intern will be selected and notified by mid-March.
+21, 2020.
+The intern will be selected by March 30.

-- Intern will be chosen by a representative of the hosting organization, along with a representative of Gardner & Gardner Communications and one board representative.
+- Intern will be chosen by a representative of the hosting organization, along with a representative of Gardner & Gardner Communications.

 Previous interns and host organizations:

 2019 – Valley Urricelqui, California State University, interned with the National Cattlemen’s Beef Association

 “This year’s Agricultural Relations Council summer intern is Valley Urricelqui, who is spending her ARC internship with the National Cattlemen’s Beef Association, Centennial, Colo (near Denver).
 Her roots run deep as a fifth-generation cattle rancher, born and raised in Northeastern California.
 This is where Urricelqui grew her passion for the agriculture industry.

 From a young age, Urricelqui was involved with her local 4-H and FFA programs – showing cattle for 10 years at her district fair.
 In high school, she was heavily involved in FFA as an officer and competing in speaking competitions.

 During the summer months, if you couldn’t find her working on the ranch, Urricelqui was volunteering for the City of Redding Farm Camp that her mother started.
 This program involves inter-city children from ages of 5 to 13, who get the opportunity to see what it takes to work on a farm and fill their brains with as much knowledge as possible about where their food originates.
 Urricelqui loves to work with younger generations to educate them about the farm-to-fork philosophy and show them food production practices.